Unity-Technologies/Graphics/Packages/com.unity.shadergraph/Documentation~/Replace-Color-Node.md

 void Unity_ReplaceColor_float(float3 In, float3 From, float3 To, float Range, float Fuzziness, out float3 Out) {
     float Distance = distance(From, In);

+    // Use max to avoid division by zero
     Out = lerp(To, In, saturate((Distance - Range) / max(Fuzziness, 1e-5f)));
 }
 ```